PraveenAnil/Azure-Arc-for-Servers/02-Getting-started-On-Prem-Kubernetes-Cluster.md

    ```
    minikube status
    ```
-   If your cluster is running, the output from minikube status should be similar to:
+   If the cluster is running, the output from minikube status should be similar to:

    ![](./images/azure-arc-01.png)

-   >Note: If the status shows as **Stopped**,Run the following commands
+   >Note: If the cluster status is **Stopped**,Run the following commands

    ```
    minikube delete